Leaders: It’s Time to Get Ready For the Workforce of Tomorrow

 If the Baby Boomers don’t retire, organizations are not in the clear.
 Healthcare and pension costs are going to skyrocket and organizations will have personnel challenges that range from keeping an older workforce up-to-date and figuring out the protocol when a Boomer reports to someone who’s young enough to be his granddaughter.

-As a leader, it is your responsibility to shape organizational culture and strategy to prepare for both scenarios.
+As a leader, it is your responsibility to shape organizational culture and strategy to prepare for these scenarios.

 The fact is, Baby Boomers aren’t the only members of the workforce fleeing the scene.
 Women are also leaving the corporate workforce and forming their own firms.
 In both instances, the Baby Boomers and the women who are leaving may end up starting their own companies, becoming the competition of the very organizations they decided to leave.
 Has your leadership team started planning for these changes?

 Whether it’s law, technology, administration, or management, Gen X women (born between 1965-1980) are voting with their feet.
 They are leaving their jobs because they’ve decided that they do can better by consulting or creating start-ups.